On Tuesday, the 3rd of April, I was doing math in my…

 With this organized categorization, search engine crawlers can quickly find relevant content and pull the correct information when potential customers type in search queries about your content or products.

-These sitemaps also include information about when your website’s content was last updated, which search engines consider when deciding where to place your website on search results pages.
+These sitemaps also include information about when your website’s content was last updated, which search engines consider when deciding where to place your website in search results.

 The only drawback to these automatically generated Shopify sitemaps is that you cannot change them.
 However, if you want to adjust them manually, you must know how to code and use the Shopify API.

-With advanced Shopify SEO tools like the Sitemap NoIndex SEO Tool, it’s easier than ever to keep track of sitemaps for Shopify stores.
+With advanced Shopify SEO tools like the Sitemap NoIndex SEO Tool, it’s easier than ever to manage sitemaps for Shopify stores.

 You can use the Sitemap NoIndex SEO Tool to include or exclude specific products from your Shopify sitemap.
 As a result, you have more say over what search engines should index.

-How to Use Sitemap NoIndex SEO Tool to Manage Sitemaps for Shopify?
+How to Use the Sitemap NoIndex SEO Tool to Manage Sitemaps for Shopify?

 Step 1: Set Your Shopify Store